 Setting specific goals for your field marketers to achieve is essential.
 But you must make sure that you provide your field marketers with the right technology to improve efficiency.
 Technology has taken over all aspects of the business so that none of your campaigns can work efficiently without it.

-So, having expectations from your field marketers to deliver is only viable when you provide them with the right technological backup.
+So, your field marketers' expectations to deliver are only viable when you provide them with the right technological backup.